|A removable enclosure is created to keep the injured chicken with the flock.|

 I received a call this past Saturday from a fellow chicken keeper that lives a few miles away from me.
 While she was out running errands, somehow one of her chicken, Midnight, had injured her comb.
 Unbeknownst to her, the rest of the flock quickly spotted the injury and attacked Midnight.
 Within no time, they had created a large deep bleeding crater at the base of her comb.
 Thankfully, her husband heard the ruckus and went outside to investigate.
 He immediately separated Midnight into a cardboard box for safety.
 Unsure what to do, she called me.

 I went over and helped.
 The wound is severe.
 It is large, open, bloody and cannot be sutured.
 You can see the bone.
 The soft tissues are swollen.
 She needs to be separated from the flock for months to allow this wound to heal properly.
 We need to create a chicken hospital.
 Without a safe haven, the other chickens would continue to peck at Midnight’s injury.
 With various scraps of wood, we quickly constructed a chicken hospital that could remain in the coop.
 It was advantageous to create something that could stay in the coop for a few reasons including:

 1. Familiar surroundings allow Midnight to be comfortable and remain in her home.

 2. She is still with her family and will be able to reintegrate into the flock without a problem once her wounds heal.

 3. She is safe in the coop away from predators.

 With a tape measure in hand, I quickly designed something that would be incredibly versatile in the future.
-Not only could this be used as a hospital for Midnight, but it could also be utilized as a way to slowly introduce new members to the flock, a place for broody hens to hatch some eggs and also a brooder.
+Not only can this be used as a hospital for Midnight, but it can also be utilized as a way to slowly introduce new members to the flock, a place for broody hens to hatch some eggs and also a brooder.
 The best part is that it is completely removable from the coop when it is not in use.